dtsimpoukelis/searloc/SEARLOC.md

     Name of source table.

-After you drop index, will automatically drop the indexes in source table related to this.
+After you drop index, will automatically drop the triggers in source table related to this.